Zi4Sec/shadowsocks-v2ray-tls/README.md

 Using this project, you can run a docker-based shadowsocks proxy by its v2ray plugin.

-It originates from https://github.com/AhmadRafiee/shadowsocks-with-v2ray and gives some extra elaboration.
+It comes originally from [here](https://github.com/AhmadRafiee/shadowsocks-with-v2ray) with some extra elaboration.

 ### Get project
 ```bash